 Does someone depend on you for financial support?
 Do you want to leave a legacy to those you love?
 Do you want a secure financial future for your family in a world full of uncertainty?
-Then you should consider life insurance.
+Then you might consider life insurance.
 But how much life insurance do you need?

 When it comes to this important decision, how do you know how much life insurance you actually need?
 There isn’t a one-size-fits-all answer to this question.
 Fortunately, figuring out how much life insurance you need is easier than you think.